gennachiaro/phd_proposal/manuscript.md

 **ORA 18**|Magdalena Hike|Pseudotachylite|1|
 **ORA 19**|Magdalena Hike @ Sculpture|Fine and Coarse-Grained Dikes|4|

-Recent work investigated the pre-eruptive architecture of the Ora system with textural, mineralogical, and geochemical features of fiamme (Chiaro, 2019).
+Recent work investigated the pre-eruptive architecture of the Ora magmatic system by studying the textural, mineralogical, and geochemical features of fiamme (Chiaro, 2019).
 Fiamme were collected from two vitrophyre horizons, an early-erupted intracaldera deposit and a late-erupted outflow deposit, in order to find well-preserved glass.
 These fiamme were initially grouped into four types based on crystal content and biotite content (Table 2).
 Glass major elements further verified the categorization scheme (Fig. 2).
-Tight clustering of MG and VCCR glass major element compositions suggests that the glasses are unaltered and thus represent pristine melt compositions (Fig. 2).
+The tight clustering of MG and VCCR glass major element compositions suggests that the glasses are unaltered and thus represent pristine melt compositions (Fig. 2).

 <p align="center">Table 2: The four fiamme types and their location, crystal content, maximum phenocryst size, and mafic content (Chiaro et al., in prep).</p>